 Lana Clarkson, 40, was found shot dead at Spector's home in February 2003.

-The actress, whose film roles included titles such as Amazon Women on the Moon and Barbarian Queen, had suffered a fatal gunshot wound to her face.
+The actress, whose film roles included titles such as Amazon Women on the Moon and Barbarian Queen, suffered a fatal gunshot wound to her face.

 Spector, who was once hailed in the music world for the adoption of his 'Wall of Sound' recording technique, denies murdering Clarkson.
 Defence lawyers for the music producer are set to tell jurors that the actress killed herself.